What is a telephone clinic?

-- Some patients travel very long distances attend clinics as the skull base tumour service is a specialist service.
+- Some patients travel very long distances to attend hospital clinics as part of a specialist service.

-- The telephone clinic is designed to be more convenient to you and save you time and the inconvenience of travelling to Addenbrooke’s.
+- This is designed to be more convenient for you and save you time and travel.

 How do these clinics work?

-- As with any other clinic, you will be sent your clinic date and time in the post.
-During your allocated appointment time we ask you to remain close to your telephone and ensure it is not in use so we can contact you.
-It is important that you update our records if you make any changes to your telephone number.
+- During your allocated appointment time we ask you to remain close to your telephone and ensure it is not in use.

-- We will ask you some security questions to confirm we are talking to the correct person.
-Due to patient confidentiality issues we will only be able to hold the consultation directly with you, the patient.
+- We will ring you and ask some security questions to ensure that we are speaking to the correct person.
+Due to patient confidentiality issues we will only be able to have the consultation directly with you, our patient.